 Pitfalls of Geo-Fencing

-Though Geo-fencing is seemingly a marketer’s dream, organizations need to be wary of its possible pitfalls.
-Especially, invasive geo-fencing could backlash drastically.
+Though Geo-fencing is seemingly a marketer’s dream, organizations need to be wary of its potential pitfalls.
+In particular, invasive geo-fencing could backlash drastically.
 If your organization decides to set out on the geo-fencing path, it must be prepared to consistently tweak, improve, and reanalyze.
 A one-shot shot at Geo-fencing will rarely give positive results.

 John Wisely, Industry expert at Intuit Apps said: “Geo— proclaimed our integration expert